dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 Y.Assert.areEqual(5, 7, "Five was expected."); // Fail
 ```

-2.Sameness assertions: There are two assertions in this category: areSame() and areNotSame().
+2 Sameness assertions: There are two assertions in this category: areSame() and areNotSame().
 Similar to equity assertions, these also accept three parameters: expected value, actual value, and one optional parameter—error message.
 Unlike equity assertions, these functions use triple equals operator (===) to determine if values and types of two parameters are similar or not:

 ```js
 Y.Assert.areSame(2, 2); // Pass
 Y.Assert.areNotSame(3, "3", "3 was expected"); // Fail
 ```

-3.Data type assertions: These assertions are useful when you want to check the data type of something before you move to the next step.
+3 Data type assertions: These assertions are useful when you want to check the data type of something before you move to the next step.
 The data type can be anything such as array, function, Boolean, number, string, and so on.
 The following are the assertions in this category: isArray(), isBoolean(), isFunction(), isNumber(), isString(), and isObject().
 Each of these takes two parameters—the actual value and optional error message.

 ```js
 Y.Assert.isString("Test Driven Development Rocks!"); //Pass